 - A. Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
 Credential card blanks, ready for printing.
-Include enough credential cards for all personnel to be enrolled at the site plus an extra [50] <Insert number> percent for future use. - 2.
-Fuses of all kinds, power and electronic, equal to [10] < Insert number> percent of amount installed for each size used, but no fewer than three units.
+Include enough credential cards for all personnel to be enrolled at the site plus an extra 50 percent for future use.